kairosity/mp2-tunnel-focus/testing.md

                 })
             }

-__FIX 1:__ I added an amount of px to the top and left of this, but that didn't work as the top and left values are dependent on page scroll.
-I.e. when I scrolled up the page, the location of the popover shifted dramatically.
+__FIX 1:__ I added an amount of px to the top and left of this, but that didn't work as the top and left values are dependent on page scroll. i.e. when I scrolled up the page, the location of the popover shifted dramatically.
 I needed to make it relative to the ellipsis itself **and** responsive to scroll events.
 I started playing around with the x & y offsets on the page, and then in an angry burst of stack overflowing, I happened upon tippy.js, which enabled me to implement the exact functionality I wanted in less than 15 minutes.
 Long live tippy.js